 2. General description of the toolbox

 HydroPeak is an analytical toolbox that includes packages and user-friendly approach to detect hydropeaking impacts and to analyse the characteristics of the hydrograph under hydropower operations.
 The toolbox is written in Python and MATLAB programming languages that include built-in functions and examples of code for application.
 It consists of three sets of packages including: input data pre-processing, hydropeaking identification and feature characterization.

+An overall schema of the framework is suggested for this toolbox – a flow chart here

 2.1 Input data pre-processing

 Treatment of outliers: After selecting time series, boxplot are used to visualize if there exists an outliers and it can be chosen whether to delete these outliers.
+In this case, points larger than 1.5 times the interquartile range are treated as outliers.

-Missing values: If some missing values are identified with the time series, the toolbox 2.2
+Missing values: If some missing values are identified with the time series, the toolbox provide several methods that can be chosen to fill the missing value: i) forward filling: fill the missing discharge value by the previous one. ii) backward filling: fill the missing value with the next discharge. iii) average filling: filling the missing value with the average of the previous and the next value.

+2.2 Searching hydropeaking pairs

+After data preparation, the ‘searchhydro() ’ function is applied to detect the hydropeaking with its beginning/ ending time and magnitude as the output.
+The ‘searchhydro()’ function detects hydropeaking by combining the neighboring increases and decreases.
+A single hydropeaking event is identified with a pair of rising and falling limbs.
+Once the rapid increase was detected, the next neighboring rapid decrease will be paired with it and make up a complete hydropeak event.
+The combined pairs will be labeled as ‘peak pair’ in the toolbox.
+After pairing all the increasing and decreasing events, the total number of hydropeaking within the selected time periods recorded.

+Peaking identification tool is developed to identify the hydropeaking events and characteristic features afterwards.

+Separation of two events: if successive phase of increase > a stated time interval Tint, and Magnitude of the first peak > p* (Sauterleute and Charmasson, 2014).
+Zolezzi: > 20% Peak

+Treatment of multiple increasing or decreasing events: Comparison of the magnitude of two increasing and decreasing events are applied to separate multiple events (Julian et al., 2014).
+However, this method may miss recording the accurate starting point of hydropeaking.
+This is because the filtering method itself will create many increasing or decreasing events with small magnitudes when flatting the peak fluctuation.
+Simply ignoring the small magnitudes will lead to false recording of the later starting peak point.
+Therefore, in order to avoid missing the small increasing events, our function only ignore the events if the time interval between two events is beyond a certain threshold, which can be choosen between one to five hours.

+2.3 Filtering small fluctuations

 HydroPeak uses hourly time series by its default.
-After selecting the target period with starting and ending time, temporal resolutions of the input data can be adjusted through automated functions.
-HydroPeak uses XXX methods to adjust of the temporal resolution into hourly dataset can be applied.
+After selecting the target period with starting and ending time, the number of timestamp was counted by the function and then temporal resolutions of the input data can be adjusted automatically.
+If the time series data provided are not hourly, HydroPeak will take the average to adjust of the temporal resolution into hourly dataset.
+HydroPeak also provide a customized version to let the users input the time resolution by hand.

-The moving average approach is usually applied with environmental time series as the f.
+The moving average approach is usually applied with environmental time series as the filtering method.
 Zolezzi et al. (2011) used moving average method to filer hourly discharge dataset into daily resolution.
 But this method may lose information that minors the coarser temporal resolution of monitored stream flow data.